biplovepoudel/biplove-tests-sounds/README.md

-# biplove-tests-sounds
-Demonstration on Audio Analysis on Python

 # 🎧 Biplove Poudel – Audio Technologist in Progress
 Hello!
 I'm Biplove Poudel — a passionate music producer and aspiring audio test engineer currently pursuing a Bachelor’s in Music at Weber State University.
 Originally from Nepal 🇳🇵, I'm now based in Ogden, Utah 🇺🇸 and deeply interested in the intersection of audio, technology, and creativity.

-🎼 What I Do
+What I Do

-- 🎹 Produce music using Logic Pro X, FL Studio, and Adobe Audition
+-  Produce music using Logic Pro X, FL Studio, and Adobe Audition
-- 🛠️ Learn Python and C++ to build tools and scripts for audio testing
+-  Learn Python and C++ to build tools and scripts for audio testing
-- 🧪 Experiment with audio drivers, wave file analysis, and DAW automation
+-  Experiment with audio drivers, wave file analysis, and DAW automation
-- 🔊 Train my ears for detecting audio anomalies and sound quality issues
+-  Train my ears for detecting audio anomalies and sound quality issues
-- 🧑‍🎓 Study audio theory, signal flow, and machine-level processing
+-  Study audio theory, signal flow, and machine-level processing
-- 📚 Exploring how creativity meets engineering — and aiming for roles at companies like Apple
+-  Exploring how creativity meets engineering — and aiming for roles at companies like Apple

-🎯 Current Goals
+Current Goals

 - Build Python tools to analyze audio files and simulate QA workflows
 - Learn basic DSP (Digital Signal Processing) and real-time audio concepts